Should I request an IELTS remark?

 👉 That’s because for a change of one full mark, your original examiner would have had to have marked you a full band lower in THREE or FOUR areas of the band descriptors. 👈

 If you don’t know what the band descriptors are (and really if you have already taken the exam, you should!) then they are Task Response, Coherence and Cohesion, Lexical Resource and Grammatical Range and Accuracy for Writing, and Fluency, Lexical Resource, Grammatical Range and Accuracy, and Pronunciation for Speaking).
+You can find out what they are why they are important by downloading my free e-book “An Ex-examiner’s Guide to the IELTS Band Descriptors”.
+If you do need to sit again, then the advice here will be invaluable!

 Unless you have money to burn 🔥, I think students who need a change of a full band would be wise to spend their money on lessons rather than IELTS remarks!